bhavukm007/AI-Site-Reliability-Engineering-Agent/README.md

-# 🚀 MetaHack: AI-Powered DevOps & SRE Agent
+# 🚀 AI-Powered SRE Agent

 ## 📌 Overview
 MetaHack is an AI-powered DevOps and Site Reliability Engineering (SRE) assistant that automates debugging, log analysis, and incident resolution.